-(iii) Queensland.
+- (iii) Queensland.
 A brief account was given in Year Book No. 17, p.
 448, of the changes introduced into the educational system of Queensland by the Act of 1910.
 Reference was also made to the establishment of High Schools in 1912, of a Teachers' Training College in 1914, of rural schools in 1917, and other matters.
 Tuition by correspondence was initiated in 1922.
 In 1923 classes were formed at various centres for giving special instruction to backward, sub-normal, and defective children, and operations in connexion therewith were extended in later years.
 A Travelling Domestic Science School was initiated at Cunnamulla towards the end of the year 1925, a specially designed and equipped railway car having been constructed for this object.
 Apart from the rural schools and technical classes, special vocational classes were opened in several centres in 1923.
-Towards the close of this year the Gatton Agricultural College came under the control of the Education Department, and is now working as an Agricultural College and High School.
+Towards the close of this year the Gatton Agriculture College came under the control of the Education Department, and is now working as an Agricultural College and High School.
 In 1925 an additional Travelling Domestic Science School for girls was provided, and a Travelling Manual Training School for boys was established.
-Additional dental treatment was arranged for by means of a Travelling Dental Olinic.
+Additional dental treatment was arranged for by means of a Travelling Dental Clinic.
 Twelve specially trained teachers have been appointed to take over the work of organization of physical exercises and sport.

-(iv) South Australia.
+The improvement in the average quality of the teaching in recent years is due largely to the work of the Teachers' Training College and to the higher scholastic attainments possessed by candidates entering the service.
+Many of the teachers now in charge of small country schools have been trained at the College and have had practical experience in the larger schools. - (iv) South Australia.
 In Year Book No. 17, p.
 449, attention was drawn to the modifications introduced into the educational system in 1921, in the way of a new course of instruction in the primary schools; the adoption of new methods of training, examination, and classification of teachers; and the revision of the system of inspection.
 During the year 1925 three types of Central School came into operation-Commercial Schools for Boys, Junior Technical Schools for Boys, and Home-making Schools for Girls.
 The object of these institutions is to provide education and training with a vocational bias for pupils from 13 to 16 years of age who intend to enter on commercial, industrial, or home-making pursuits.
 Several new schools were built during the year, and the work of remodelling the older schoolrooms to bring them into conformity with modern requirements was continued.
 The Medical Branch also was reorganized, its staff was increased, and a more comprehensive scheme of work was initiated.
-All children will now be medically examined at least twice during their primary school life.
+All children will now be medically examined at least twice during the primary school life.